ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-device-management.md

 #### Multidevice update

-If you need to update more than one device, you can use the Mbed Device Management portal to create device filters that can include many devices into an update campaign.
-First, you need a manifest.
+To update more than one device, you can use the Mbed Device Management portal to create device filters that include many devices in an update campaign.
+First, you need a manifest and payload.
 After the steps in Project Setup, you can create manifests by:

 ```
 $ mbed compile